Tax and the modern freelancer

 Wednesday 19th November sees the sixth annual National Freelancers Day; a day designed to put freelancing in the spotlight and to discuss the significant contribution independent professionals make toward the UK economy.

-To celebrate a day just for freelancers, Kingsbridge are running a special competition on Twitter to show some love to freelancers across the UK.
+To celebrate a day just for freelancers, Kingsbridge is running a special competition on Twitter to show some love to freelancers across the UK.